-- java.lang.Runtime.exec() is not implemented - The method java.lang.System.getenv() that takes no parameters and returns a java.util.Map is not implemented. - Loading of dynamic libraries at runtime is not supported.
-These methods are not implemented: - System.loadLibrary(String) - Runtime.loadLibrary(String) - Runtime.load(String) - The following realtime signals are not available:
+- java.lang.Runtime.exec() is not implemented - On DKM, the const environ does not exist, which is available for RTPs as part of crt0.o.
+Hence, the methods System.getenv(String) and java.lang.System.getenv() are not supported. - Loading of dynamic libraries at runtime is supported only for RTP. - The following realtime signals are not available:

-SIGSTKFLT, SIGURG, SIGXCPU, SIGXFSZ, SIGVTALRM, SIGPROF, SIGWINCH, SIGIO, SIGPWR, SIGSYS, SIGIOT, SIGUNUSED, SIG-POLL, SIGCLD.
+SIGSTKFLT, SIGURG, SIGXCPU, SIGXFSZ, SIGVTALRM, SIGPROF, SIGWINCH, SIGIO, SIGPWR, SIGSYS, SIGIOT, SIGUNUSED, SIGPOLL, SIGCLD.

-• Jamaica does not allow an application to set the resolution of the realtime clock provided in javax.realtime.2 The resolution of the clock depends on the frequency of the system ticker (see the VxWorks functions sysClkRateGet() and sysClkRateSet()).
+• Jamaica does not allow an application to set the resolution of the realtime clock provided in javax.realtime.8 The resolution of the clock depends on the frequency of the system ticker (see the VxWorks functions sysClkRateGet() and sysClkRateSet()).
 If a higher resolution for the realtime clock is needed, the frequency of the system ticker must be increased.
 Care must be taken when doing this, because other programs running on the system may change their behavior and even fail.
 In addition, under VxWorks 5.4 the realtime clock must be informed about changes of the system ticker rate with the function clock_setres().
 The easiest way of doing this is adding the following into a startup script for VxWorks: